200 g pork mince

 ½ red banana chilli, roughly chopped

-2 cm piece galangal, peeled
+2 cm piece galangal, peeled and sliced

 2 cm piece ginger, peeled and sliced